kirandash/django/kirans_pizza_ws/readme.md

 10. Now visit: http://127.0.0.1:8000/en/blog/ to see all the blog posts on frontend.
 11. We can click on title to visit detail view
 12. Or visit http://127.0.0.1:8000/en/blog/category/1/ for category page.

+### 4.4 Extend the Django CMS Toolbar
+1. Create a file in blog app: `cms_toolbars.py`
+2. Create and Register PostToolbar, CategoryToolbar
+3. Restart devserver
+4. Reload browser and now we can see the blog menu option in toolbar.
+Thus, direct access to blog.